Resolving the Hybrid vs. Native Apps Dilemma in 2023

 And as I mentioned, hybrid apps are prone to reliability issues.
 This means that even though hybrids are cheaper to develop, they become quite expensive in the long run due to post-launch bug fixes.
 React Natives, despite the “native” part in their name, share this weakness with hybrids.

-Shotgun tactic or laser focus?
+Quantity or quality?
 Hybrid or native apps?

 Get the latest industry news first.